Museum of Jurassic Technology: In popular culture

 Besides being the subject of Lawrence Weschler's 1995 book Mr. Wilson's Cabinet of Wonder: Pronged Ants, Horned Humans, Mice on Toast, and Other Marvels of Jurassic Technology, the museum is mentioned in the 2008 novel The Museum of Innocence, by Turkish Nobel-laureate Orhan Pamuk.
-It is also mentioned in Richard Roberts's young adult science fiction books Please Don't Tell My Parents I'm a Supervillain (2014) and Please Don't Tell My Parents I Saved the World Again (2024), in which it's given the alternate origin of having been funded by a wealthy Creationist for the display of proof that humans and dinosaurs lived alongside each other.
+It is also mentioned in Richard Roberts's young adult science fiction books Please Don't Tell My Parents I'm a Supervillain (2014) and Please Don't Tell My Parents I Saved the World Again (2024), in which it is given the alternate origin of having been funded by a wealthy Creationist for the display of proof that humans and dinosaurs lived alongside each other.
 The character Zoe mentions the museum in the book “Tomorrow, and Tomorrow, and Tomorrow” (2022) by Gabrielle Zevin.